 GME and GLE should be considered in the larger context of language learning.
-For children in GME, another language should be introduced no later than P5.
-Education authorities should also make support available for teachers who would like to develop skills in delivering GLE for children in English medium education.
+For children in GME, another a third language should be introduced no later than P5.
+Education authorities should also make support available for teachers who would like to develop skills in delivering GLE for children in English medium education

-2.24 Both GME and GLE in English medium education should be considered within the framework of 'Language Learning in Scotland: A 1+2 Approach'.
+2.26 Both GME and GLE for children in English medium education should be considered within the framework of the report 'Language Learning in Scotland: A 1+2 Approach'.
+Note 18

 Both need special consideration.

-- 2.25 For children in GME, a third language should be introduced no later than P5.
-In effect there are three languages to plan for in the GME curriculum - Gàidhlig, English and another language.
-Young people in GME need to have coherent and progressive language learning experiences with opportunities to continue all of these languages in S1 to S3.
+2.27 For children in GME, a third language should be introduced no later than P5.
+In effect, there are three languages to plan for in the GME curriculum: Gàidhlig, English and another language.
+Young people in GME need to have coherent and progressive language learning experiences with opportunities to continue all three of these languages from S1 to S3.
 Education authority planning for languages should take this into account.
-There should also be opportunities to continue with any of these languages into the Senior Phase. - 2.26 For children and young people in English medium education there are also opportunities to learn Gaelic throughout the Broad General Education Phase, P1 to S3.
-This could be either from P1 as their first additional language or from P5 as their second additional language.
-Children and young people can continue or begin their learning of Gaelic throughout the Broad General Education Phase. - 2.27 Education authorities should offer a high-quality and progressive language learning experience in GLE with the aim of continuing this through into secondary education to Gaelic (Learners) qualifications and awards at the Senior Phase.
-There are resources available, primarily from Stòrlann and SOA, to support learning, teaching and assessment in the provision of GLE as part of the 1+2 framework. - 2.28 When Gaelic and English medium provision are situated together in the same school, there should be opportunities for the pupils in English medium to learn Gaelic and learn about Gaelic language and culture as part of Scotland's identity.
+There should also be opportunities for pupils to continue with any of these languages into the senior phase.

+2.28 For children and young people in English medium education there are also opportunities to learn Gaelic throughout the Broad General Education Phase (P1 to S3).
+This could either be as their first additional language from P1 or as their second additional language from P5.
+Children and young people can continue or begin their learning of Gaelic throughout the Broad General Education Phase.
+Education authorities should continue and extend planning for Gaelic as part of a 1+2 approach.

+2.29 Education authorities should make schools aware of the wide range of resources and support available to deliver Gaelic (Learners) courses and engage with other organisations and members of the community who can play a role in supporting language teaching, working in collaboration with the classroom teacher.

+2.30 Education authorities should offer a high-quality and progressive language learning experience in GLE with the aim of continuing this through into secondary education to Gaelic (Learners) qualifications and awards at the senior phase, for example, achievement of the SQA Modern Languages for Life and Work Award or freestanding Units.
+There are resources available, primarily from Stòrlann and the SQA, to support learning, teaching and assessment in the provision of GLE as part of the 1+2 framework.

+2.31 When Gaelic and English medium provisions are situated together in the same school, there should be opportunities for the pupils in English medium to learn Gaelic and learn about Gaelic language and culture as part of Scotland's identity.